marsilba/App-mobile-drag-and-drop-geolocation/README.md

 - The mobile app simply drags and drops the map to the desired location.

-- All registered laboratories within a 5km radius will be displayed on the map, with the necessary information.
+- All registered laboratories within a 5km radius will be displayed on the map.

+- Click on the icons directly on the map and see the necessary information.

 https://user-images.githubusercontent.com/28272136/223016870-a2e66ec2-f702-4bbf-9258-18ab907e54ca.mp4